 We are also and may from time to time become involved in other environmental matters, including the investigation and/or remediation of environmental conditions at properties we use or previously used.
 We could potentially be responsible for environmental remediation costs primarily related to jet fuel and solvent contamination surrounding our aircraft maintenance hangar in Los Angeles.
 In 2001, the California Regional Water Quality Control Board mandated a field study of the site and it was completed in September 2001.
 We have established a reserve for estimated costs of environmental remediation at Los Angeles and elsewhere in our system, based primarily on third party environmental studies and estimates as to the extent of the contamination and nature of the required remedial actions.
 We have evaluated and recorded this accrual for environmental remediation costs separately from any related insurance recovery.
-We have recorded an insurance recovery receivable based on the recovery rate experien ced on other environmental matters.
 We have not recognized any receivables from insurers that denied coverage.